Shopify Capital Review 2023

 Shopify Capital is certainly worth considering if you are given an offer.
 It’s fast funding that can help you out of a rough patch.

 Some people express concern that Shopify offers expensive financing through Shopify Capital.
-Overall, compared to some of the best business lines of credit, we feel that Shopify Capital actually has a lower cost of borrowing than some other offers and easier qualification, too.
+Overall, compared to some of the best business lines of credit, we feel that Shopify Capital has a lower cost of borrowing than some other offers and easier qualifications, too.

 However, if you’re looking for a less expensive short-term business loan, Shopify Capital won’t be your best option.
 Although the application and funding processes are slower than with Shopify Capital, take a look at SBA loans from the Small Business Association and you’ll find much lower interest rates.